rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 ### Deriving Object IDs

-Many providers assign ID values to object types like zones and records that you need to use to manipulate those objects.
-A user should ideally not have to know or provide any zone, record, or object IDs in order to use the plugin.
-All of that should be discovered by the plugin code and the only thing the user should need to provide is whatever credentials or tokens the API requires for authentication.
+Many providers assign object IDs (such as zone IDs and record IDs) that are required for API operations.
+Prefer automatic discovery of these IDs in plugin code.
+Users should only need to provide only authentication material, such as credentials or tokens.

-In the rare cases that you do need the user to provide something like a zone ID, make sure you allow for multiple values.
-A single certificate can contain names from many different zones and the plugin parameters that get passed to the plugin are the same for each TXT record that needs to be created.
+If user-supplied IDs are required, support multiple values.
+A single certificate can include names from multiple zones, and the same plugin argument set is reused for each challenge record.

 ### Trailing Dots

-Be aware how your particular DNS provider represents zone and record names.
-Some include the trailing dot (`example.com.`).
-Others don't.
-This can affect string matching when finding zones and existing records.
+Check how your provider represents zone and record names.
+Some APIs include trailing dots (for example, `example.com.`).
+Others do not.
+Account for this in all matching logic for zones and existing records.

 ### Internationalized Domain Name (IDN)

-Many DNS providers and registrars support [IDN domains](https://en.wikipedia.org/wiki/Internationalized_domain_name) which contain non-ascii unicode characters (or even emojis).
-When using IDN domains with ACME, the IDN names must be specified as [Punycode](https://en.wikipedia.org/wiki/Punycode).
-But the DNS providers may still send or receive the unicode version of the name.
-Particularly if your provider is not US-based, be aware of and try to account for how the provider handles IDN names.
+Many DNS providers and registrars support [IDN domains](https://en.wikipedia.org/wiki/Internationalized_domain_name), which contain non-ASCII Unicode characters.
+For ACME operations, IDN names must be provided as [Punycode](https://en.wikipedia.org/wiki/Punycode).
+Provider APIs may still return or accept Unicode labels.

-The .NET [System.Globalization.IdnMapping](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.idnmapping) class can help convert back and for between IDN and punycode names like this:
+Make sure plugin logic handles the provider's IDN behavior correctly.
+Use .NET `System.Globalization.IdnMapping` to convert between Unicode and Punycode as necessary:

 ```powershell
 # create an instance of the class